Patients lose care. Communities lose trust.

 CEO / Knight, StrongKeep

 • “Like many people, I had heard that water utility critical infrastructure in towns and rural areas lacks staff and training in cybersecurity.
 But once I experienced those realities firsthand, the need to protect these networks became clearer.
-The basic things that people depend on each day could be disrupted overnight because of even common vulnerabilities threatening these water critical infrastructure networks.”
+The basic things that people depend on each day could be disrupted overnight because of vulnerabilities.”

 Tim Pappa